 Last Christmas I received a double waffle iron, so it’s only fitting that this year we make waffles for breakfast, right?
-I’ve been obsessed with coming up with waffle recipes ever since (like these Beer Cheddar Waffles) and these Gingerbread Waffles are a perfect seasonal breakfast.
+I’ve been obsessed with coming up with waffle recipes ever since (like classic blueberry waffles or these buttermilk waffles) and these Gingerbread Waffles are a perfect seasonal breakfast.

 Pair these gingerbread waffles with extra molasses, or try sorghum syrup for a special treat, and don’t forget plenty of whipped cream on top.

 If you loved this gingerbread waffle recipe, I’ve got a host of other waffle recipes for you as well.